y209076941/SYPHU-CHINA-iGEM---Inclusive-Clinical-Research/README.md

     ```

 3.  **Install dependencies**:
-    All project dependencies are listed in the `requirements.
-Txt` file.
+    All project dependencies are listed in the `requirements. txt` file.
 Run the following command to install them:
     ```bash
     Pip install -r requirements.txt
     ```